cballenar/base12/README.md

 Compressed output file.

 #### main.scss
-Here you will find all the variables and imported partials.
+Here you can find and add all your partials.

 #### base/
-The base folder contains 2 files, `base` and `normalize`.
+The base folder contains the `variables`, `base` and `normalize` stylesheets.
 [Normalize](http://necolas.github.io/normalize.css/) is the reset sheet.
+Variables is the file where you will customize Base12.
 Base is the primary file in Base12, this is where most variables end up in and defines most basic styles.
 Ideally these files will remain untouched unless a new release comes out.

 #### design/
 It contains two files `design` and `modifiers`.
 Design, as you can imagine, is where all the styles that define the design of the site are located.
-Modifiers are "element modifiers" they are simple classes that change existing elements, this includes things such as `blockquote.pull-quote` or `button.disabled`.
-In here you will also find the basic styles for the following elements: tables, blockquotes, form elements, and buttons.
-I realized that these elements can be highly customized and should be easy to update independently from the `base` files.
-Notice that the `modifiers` sheet comes before the `design` sheet when imported, this is because the modifiers are meant to come right after the `base` stylesheet.
+Modifiers are "element modifiers" they are simple classes that change existing elements, this includes things such as `p.lead` or `.subheader`.

 #### formulas/
 Contains mixins and formulas used in Base12, users should keep their own formulas in this folder.